FelipeMFO/supernovae-classification/README.md

 This does not mean that GP parameters will not be optimized, it is just that they will not converge to a final value, which makes them dependent on the initial conditions internally established by the computer during Markov Monte Carlo Chains [21].

   The alternative to this choice of project was to compare certain random seeds [26].
 Through the analysis of 11 seeds those ones whose initial conditions resulted in a bigger overfitting of the interpolations could be chosen.
-The figures of the comparison of the interpolations of each seed are found in Appendix B. In this context, overfitting refers to that interpolation which “forces” the resultant graphic to pass through the points so it can have variation taxes that are more abrupt and less smoothing.
+The figures of the comparison of the interpolations of each seed are found in https://github.com/FelipeMFO/supernovae-classification/blob/master/src_and_notebooks/processing/GP_evaluation.ipynb.
+In this context, overfitting refers to that interpolation which “forces” the resultant graphic to pass through the points so it can have variation taxes that are more abrupt and less smoothing.
 In the current project this is something we wish for as abrupt variations of the flow of light correspond to a expected behavior of an explosion.

   Always searching those seeds that eliminate constant interpolations and provide an overfitting, the best ones were: